pterodactyl/documentation/tutorials/mysql_setup.md

 USE mysql;

 # Remember to change 'somePassword' below to be a unique password specific to this account.
+# Use old_password=0 to use the native mysql password plugin
+SET old_password=0;
-CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED WITH mysql_native_password BY 'somePassword';
+CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED BY 'somePassword';
 ```

 ### Create a database